webplatform/docs-wpd/Infrastructure/architecture/VM_roles/index.md

 * '''Must it have a DNS reverse lookup''':
 * '''Must it have publicly opened ports?''':
 * '''What does it do?''':

+== piwik ==

+* '''How many required''':
+* '''Must it have a public IP address?''':
+* '''Expected public hostname''':
+* '''Must it have a Volume''':
+* '''Must it have a DNS reverse lookup''':
+* '''Must it have publicly opened ports?''':
+* '''What does it do?''':

+== nginx ==

+* '''How many required''':
+* '''Must it have a public IP address?''':
+* '''Expected public hostname''':
+* '''Must it have a Volume''':
+* '''Must it have a DNS reverse lookup''':
+* '''Must it have publicly opened ports?''':
+* '''What does it do?''':

+== specs ==

+* '''How many required''':
+* '''Must it have a public IP address?''':
+* '''Expected public hostname''':
+* '''Must it have a Volume''':
+* '''Must it have a DNS reverse lookup''':
+* '''Must it have publicly opened ports?''':
+* '''What does it do?''':

+== hhvmbackend ==

+* '''How many required''':
+* '''Must it have a public IP address?''':
+* '''Expected public hostname''':
+* '''Must it have a Volume''':
+* '''Must it have a DNS reverse lookup''':
+* '''Must it have publicly opened ports?''':
+* '''What does it do?''':